Emanuele94/My-K8s-Lab/Zabbix/README.md

-Sure, here's a sample README.md documentation for your Kubernetes configuration:

 # Zabbix Kubernetes Deployment

 This repository contains Kubernetes manifests for deploying Zabbix monitoring components using Kubernetes.
 The deployment includes a PostgreSQL database, Zabbix server instances, and a Zabbix web frontend.